UAHS: Olean, Bradford hospitals won't be taking in NYC-area patients

 However, while the governor didn’t offer any details, he said talks had started on how the statewide health system can better distribute the load of patients, syracuse.com reported.

-During a conference call Thursday with local media, Upper Allegany officials were asked about the possibility of receiving downstate patients — and they noted at the time that such a scenario could happen.
+During a conference call Thursday with local media, Upper Allegheny officials were asked about the possibility of receiving downstate patients — and they noted at the time that such a scenario could happen.

 New York state hospitals have been asked by the governor to increase bed capacity in preparation for a patient surge by 50%.
 In Olean, the Outpatient Surgery Center is being reconfigured for additional hospital beds by April 1.